 DAY 1-2: MELAKA

-From cobblestone pathways leading to colorful buildings to huge murals serving as awesome photo backdrops and without forgetting the mouth-watering food, Melaka (Malacca) is the perfect place to start your 2-week Malaysia itinerary.
+From cobblestoned pathways leading to colorful buildings to huge murals serving as awesome photo backdrops and without forgetting the mouth-watering food, Melaka (Malacca) is the perfect place to start your Malaysia two-week itinerary.

 Listed as a UNESCO World Heritage Site in 2008, Melaka is full of history and this can be seen in the architecture all over town.